Root Canal Retreatment

 - A loose, cracked or broken crown or filling can expose the tooth to new infection.

 - A tooth sustains a fracture.
 During retreatment, the endodontist will reopen your tooth and remove the filling materials that were placed in the root canals during the first procedure.
 The endodontist then carefully examines the tooth, looking for additional canals or new infection.
 The endodontist then removes any infection, cleans and shapes the canals, and places new filling materials.
 The opening is then sealed with a temporary filling.
-Once the tooth heals, which may require more than one visit, a new crown or other restoration is placed on the tooth to protect it.
+Once the tooth heals, which may require more than one visit, a new crown or other restoration is placed on the tooth to protect it by your referring dentist.

 Endodontic Retreatment Explained